 It depends on the color of paint you’ve chosen as well as the color of the piece you are painting over and the technique you are using.
 If you are doing a light barely-there coverage, you will get a lot more coverage than doing pure white over black and wanting completely opaque coverage.
 For full coverage, here are the average coverage rates.

-A project pot will cover 18-25 sf.
-That is equal to one very thin coat on your front door.
+A project/sample pot is 4 oz of paint and will cover 18-25 sf.
+That is equal to one very thin coat uneven coat on your front door.
 And you’ll need more than one coat if you want solid coverage.